hangovergames/eldoria/README.md

 ## Community

-We develop the game at [Discord](https://discord.com/invite/aPZeQv3gWF)
+We develop the game at [Discord](https://discord.com/invite/aPZeQv3gWF) - welcome to participate!

 ## Objective